otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Include two enum fields across your models, each with at least two values.
 - Implement four relationships between models:
   - At least one one-to-one relationship
-  - At least one one-to-many relationship
+  - At least two one-to-many relationship
-  - At least one many-to-many relationship
   - One additional relationship of any type

 ---